tale-toul/OCP4AzureIPI/README.md

 cp pull-secret.txt Ansible/ocp_files/pull-secret
 git restore README.md
 ```
-The inventory file for ansible containing the _[bastion]_ group is created by the ansible playbook itself so there is no need to create this file.
+The ansible inventory file containing the _[bastion]_ group is created by the ansible playbook itself so there is no need to create this file before running the playbook.

-The same ssh public key used for the bastion host is injected to the Openshift cluster nodes, there is no need to provide a specific one.
+The same ssh public key used for the bastion host is injected into the Openshift cluster nodes, there is no need to provide a specific one.

 Run the playbook:
 ```
+cd Ansible
 ansible-playbook -vvv -i inventory setup_bastion.yaml
 ```
 If anything goes wrong during the playbook execution, the messages generated by ansible can be found in the file __Ansible/ansible.log__

 ## OCP Cluster Deployment
 Ssh into the bastion host.
-Use its public IP and the private part of the ssh key installed in the bastion VM.
+Connect as the user __azureuser__, use its public IP and the private part of the ssh key installed in the bastion VM.
 The bastion's IP can be found in several places, for example in the terraform output:
 ```
 $ cd Terraform
 $ terraform output bastion_public_ip